ura-karina/Discovery_of_novel_hybrid_antibiotics/README.md

 ### Repository Structure

 - **`data/`**
   Contains all datasets used in this project, including raw and processed data necessary for running the notebooks and training/testing the models.

+- **`molecular_representations/`**
+  Includes scripts for training a model to predict Minimum Inhibitory Concentrations (MICs) using 6 different molecular representations.

 - **`scripts/`**
   This folder contains the main project scripts:
   - **`Molecule_score.ipynb`**